California law prohibits harassment in the workplace, whether it be

 - “Quid pro quo” harassment, in which a supervisor asks you to engage in sexual activity as a condition of receiving some form of benefit at work (a promotion, a raise, retention in your job, etc.); and

-- “Hostile work environment” harassment, in which harassing conduct and workplace bullying create an abusive work environment for you.3
+- “Hostile work environment” harassment, in which severe or pervasive harassing conduct or workplace bullying create an abusive work environment for you.3

 - race,